apache/nuttx/configs/sama5d3x-ek/README.txt

   Only the momentary push button is controllable by software (labeled "PB_USER1" on the board):

     - PE27.
-Pressing the switch connect PE27 to grounded.
+Pressing the switch connects PE27 to grounded.
 Therefore, PE27
       must be pulled high internally.
 When the button is pressed the SAMA5 will sense "0" is on PE27.